hassana103/Dr.-King-Schultz/README.md

     </network-security-config>
 ```
-but don't worry, you can bypass all this configs or any other OS implemented configs just using this module,
+but don't worry, you can bypass all this configs or any other OS implemented configs just using this module
 wait!
-there is more..."
+there is more...
 #### >>>  you don't need to even add your proxy certificate to the device  <<<

 isn't that exiting!!!?